msiemens/tinydb/docs/usage.rst

 .. hint:: You can set ``cache_size`` to ``None`` to make the cache unlimited in size.
 Also, you can set ``cache_size`` to 0 to disable it.

+.. hint:: It's not possible to open the same table multiple times with different settings.
+After the first invocation, all the subsequent calls will return the same table with the same settings as the first one.

 .. hint:: The TinyDB query cache doesn't check if the underlying storage that the database uses has been modified by an external process.
 In this case the query cache may return outdated results.
 To clear the cache and